WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 ### Layout
 # Stacked to horizontal
 <img src="https://public-media.interaction-design.org/images/ux-daily/566045208824a.png" alt="drawing" width="100%"/>
 A handheld device is not capable of showing all the content horizontally, therefore the content is **stacked** vertically.
 However a desktop's screen is large enough to show the content **horizontally**.
-To tacke this responsive issue,Bootstrap’s grid includes five tiers of **predefined classes** for building complex responsive layouts.
+To tackle this responsive issue, Bootstrap’s grid includes five tiers of **predefined classes** for building complex responsive layouts.

 ---